Watching YouTube playlists on shuffle with MPV

 Invocation with dmenu

 If you don’t use dmenu, you can adapt this idea.
-You just need some kind of menu from which to choose the playlist and them call the correct MPV command.
+You just need some kind of menu from which to choose the playlist and call the correct MPV command.

 Invocation from browser